cimentadaj/ml_socsci/05_unsupervised.md

 ## Exercises

 In 2016, the Data Science website Kaggle published a dataset which combines the rankings of more than 2000 universities.
-This data (which comes from https://www.kaggle.com/mylesoneill/world-university-rankings/data) contains the name of each university, together with their world ranking, the country where they're located and several other variables that show the respective ranking in each area.
+This data (which comes from https://www.kaggle.com/mylesoneill/world-university-rankings/data) contains the name of each university, together with their world ranking, the country where they're located and several other variables that show their respective ranking in each academic area.
 The respective columns are:

 * `institution`: the name of the university
 * `world_rank`: the overall ranking of the university